Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

 Monsieur sold his life insurance to pay off the debtor's loan.
-His condition was so miserable whereas the debtor was quite angry with him for not paying the dues.
+His condition was so miserable, whereas the debtor was quite angry with him for not paying the dues.

 e.
 Why has Monsieur Duran paid fire insurance?